-Is an expensive stretch mark cream the key to how to get rid of stretch marks?
-Read on before you make any hasty purchases.
+Is an expensive stretch mark cream the key to getting rid of stretch marks?

 Stretch marks are common and few people escape these lines completely.
-They are a normal part of puberty and pregnancy and also appear during many other times in your life.
-However, whilst some people can wear their stripes with pride, you might feel more self-conscious.
+They’re a normal part of puberty and pregnancy and also appear during many other times in your life.
+However, whilst some people wear their stripes with pride, you might feel more self-conscious.

-When it comes to how to get rid of stretch marks, there are a whole range of treatments (both surgical and non-invasive) and creams that promise to make your marks disappear.
-However, the research to support their claims is far from conclusive.
+When it comes to how to get rid of stretch marks, there are all sorts of treatments and creams that promise to make your marks disappear.
+However, the research to support their claims is far from conclusive…

-So, before you invest in a stretch mark treatment or another cream, we want you to understand what’s causing these marks so that you can make educated decisions about if and how you tackle them.
+Before you invest in a stretch mark treatment or another cream, we want you to understand what’s causing these marks so you can make educated decisions about if and how you tackle them.

 What are stretch marks?